National Heavy Vehicle Regulator (NHVR)

 Based in Brisbane, Queensland, the (NHVR) is Australia’s independent Regulator for all vehicles over 4.5 tonnes of Gross Vehicle Mass.
 The organisation administers one set of laws under the Heavy Vehicle National Law (HVNL) and delivers a range of services under this regulatory framework.

 The HVNL and Regulations took effect on 10 February 2014.
 To access the legislation as it applies in NSW go to the NSW Legislation website.
-Roads and Maritime delivers services under a services agreement with the NHVR.
+Transport for NSW (TfNSW) delivers services under a services agreement with the NHVR.

-Some matters are dealt with exclusively by the NHVR, for example, accreditation under the National Heavy Vehicle Accreditation Scheme and some matters, such as registration and licensing, are managed exclusively by Roads and Maritime.
+Some matters are dealt with exclusively by the NHVR, for example, all heavy vehicle permit applications and accreditation under the National Heavy Vehicle Accreditation Scheme.
+Some matters, such as registration and licensing, are managed exclusively by TfNSW.

-In respect of other areas of heavy vehicle operations including compliance and enforcement, vehicle standards, road access and permits, Roads and Maritime performs services on behalf of the NHVR and has direct contact with customers in relation to these matters.
+In respect of other areas of heavy vehicle operations including compliance and enforcement and vehicle standards, TfNSW performs services on behalf of the NHVR and has direct contact with customers in relation to these matters.